Rlee00/radayn/index.md

 {% include graph_positive_users.html %}

-From this graph, we can see that the distribution of positive users skew towards highly positive.
+From this graph, we can see that the distribution of positive users skew towards low and moderate positive.
+This implies that positive tweets are not exactly screaming with joy and excitement :rofl: most of the time but perhaps more of a little giggle :grin: or a cheeky smile :slightly_smiling_face:.

 ## Do positives attract?